-Making a pallet garden bed is ridiculously easy and it's a nice, eco-friendly kind of container gardening, too, as you're upcycling old pallets.
-Pallet garden beds also reduce how much time and effort you'll have to spend weeding and there's no digging or tilling involved either.
+Making a pallet garden bed is ridiculously easy, and it's a feel-good kind of container gardening, too, as you're upcycling old pallets.
+Pallet garden beds also reduce how much time and effort you'll have to spend weeding, and there's no digging or tilling involved either.

 Plus, you can leave them flat on the ground, stack them to create raised beds, or even stand them upright to create vertical vegetable (or flower) gardens.

 Most pallets are marked or stamped with letters that tell you how they're treated.
-The safe ones are:
+The safe ones to use in a garden bed DIY build are:

 HT (heat treated)